Human Rights, Civil Liberties & Public Law

 • Judicial Review

-As a UK resident, you have the right to challenge decisions made by public bodies.
+You may be able to challenge decisions made by public bodies if those decisions are made unlawfully.
 If the government, the NHS, the courts, the police, councils, or schools act outside of their power or make an unlawful decision, you can challenge them through the judicial review process.

 • Mental Capacity Laws